TimboKZ/Von/README.md

 Alternatively, you can create a config file called `vonrc.js`.
 The config lets you do anything that command line arguments can do, plus a little extra.
 Namely, you can use the config to define groups and custom grouping/sorting functions.
-Once you have defined a config, simply run `von` in the same directory to use it.
+Once you have defined a config, simply run `von` in the same directory.
 Check out this [example config](./test/config/vonrc.js) for more info.

 If you want to automate the process even further, you can add `von-gallery` as a dependency to your NPM project and use